 Latin can be taught in all key stages and exams are available at GCSE and A Level, as well as an entry level Latin qualification.
 Both Latin and Ancient Greek meet the language requirement for the English Baccalaureate.

 Classics and ancient history stimulate interests in many fields of human endeavour and can be taken up at any level.
+Find out how you could include it in your existing curriculum.

 The Hub is working with Liverpool University Schools Classics Project and Classics for All to help schools introduce and support Classics in state schools.
 We can train and support existing teachers or provide staff to teach lessons or clubs for you.